BillDuke13/mnemosyne/README.md

 uvicorn app.main:app --reload --host 0.0.0.0 --port 8000
 ```

-Open `http://localhost:8000` to use the camera mock.
-Click **Start Camera**, then **Identify**.
-Selecting a face hint will map directly to the entry; leaving it blank cycles through the on-chain entries in order.
+Open `http://localhost:8000` to use the sample portrait mock (no real camera).
+Choose a portrait (Dad/Mom/Son) and click **Identify**; the backend reads testnet MemoryBook and Walrus blobs, then renders the memory prompt.

 ## What happens on Identify